BRGM/ComPASS/README.rst

 ComPASS aims at being an open, evolutive platform for hydrothermal modeling.
 It implements state of the art numerical scheme to discretize multiphase Darcean flows on generic unstructured meshes.

+.. ifconfig:: versionlevel == '4'

   It is currently developed in the framework of the `charms ANR project
   <http:://anr-charms@brgm.fr>`_ which has a specific
   focus on the integration of geological models and dynamic models.

+.. ifconfig:: versionlevel == '5'

+  The Compass code is developped through collaborations, it is an open source platform which belongs to all the co-developpers (INRIA, BRGM, ANDRA).

 Our main goals are: